imazeenabulele/AD_Active_Directory_Preparation_in_Azure/README.md

 <img src="https://i.imgur.com/ia58fYB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We will have two(2) virtual machines(VM) created for this project.
-The first VM will serve a the Domain Controller(DC) while the other will serve as the client.
+The first VM will serve as a the Domain Controller(DC) while the other will serve as the client.
 <br /><br /> A Domain Controller (DC) is a server in a Windows Server Active Directory (AD) environment that manages network security, authentication, and access control.
 It is responsible for authenticating and authorizing users and computers in a domain by handling login requests, enforcing security policies, and managing user accounts.
 <br /> <br /> FIRST VIRTUAL MACHINE<br />
 Name: DC-1<br />